muyangren907/flask_tg/readthedocs/developing/philosophy.rst

 ==========

-The intention of the library is to have an existing MTProto library existing with hardly any dependencies (indeed, wherever Python is available, you can run this library).
+The intention of the library is to have an existing dasbxueyi library existing with hardly any dependencies (indeed, wherever Python is available, you can run this library).